domenukk/35c3bots/CHALLENGES.md

 [MISC] Hard

-An engineer added a special kind of token to our server: the LAYERS token is unique and there is now ay to ever extract it.
+An engineer added a special kind of token to our server: the LAYERS token is unique and there is no way to ever extract it.
-This way, if anybody every searches for it on the internet, we have, like, a mole, or something.
+This means, if anybody every searches for it on the internet or submits it here, we know we have, like, a mole, or something.

 Dunno.
 Well we believe it cannot be extracted - so don't even bother.

 ## Localhost

-[Web] Hard
+[Web] Medium

 We came up with some ingenious solutions to the problem of password reuse.
-For users, we don't use password auth but send around mails instead (tba).
+For users, we don't use password auth but send around mails instead.
+This works well for humans but not for robots.
-For test automation, we didn't want to send around mails all the time, so instead we introduced the localhost header.
+To make test automation possible, we didn't want to send those mails all the time, so instead we introduced the localhost header.
-If we send a request to our server from the same server, it will set the localhost header to a secret only the server knows.
+If we send a request to our server from the same host, our state-of-the-art python server sets the localhost header to a secret only known to the server.
 This is bullet-proof, luckily.